themattrix/discord-caravan/README.md

 ### TODO

-☑ skeleton Discord bot project
+- [X] skeleton Discord bot project
-☐ at bot startup, pin a welcome message to each caravan channel ☐ on caravan channel creation, pin a welcome message to the new channel ☐ in response to posted itinerary, update pinned message with Google Maps route ☐ in response to posted itinerary, update pinned message with list of stops (each stop should link to Google Maps) ☐ allow admins to delegate caravan leaders
+- [ ] at bot startup, pin a welcome message to each caravan channel
+- [ ] on caravan channel creation, pin a welcome message to the new channel
+- [ ] in response to posted itinerary, update pinned message with Google Maps route
+- [ ] in response to posted itinerary, update pinned message with list of stops (each stop should link to Google Maps)
+- [ ] allow admins to delegate caravan leaders
-☐ restrict route setting to leaders
+- [ ] restrict route setting to leaders
-☐ introduce caravan modes: allow leaders to start/stop caravan ☐ allow leaders to advance caravan (`!next` and `!skip [reason]`) ☐ allow leaders to add a new next stop while in active mode
+- [ ] introduce caravan modes: allow leaders to start/stop caravan
+- [ ] allow leaders to advance caravan (`!next` and `!skip [reason]`)
+- [ ] allow leaders to add a new next stop while in active mode

-☐ allow anyone to `!join` the caravan, optionally with guests ☐ warn when the attendance nears 20 for any individual gym ☐ allow caravan members to restrict their attendance to partial routes ☐ when the caravan is active, allow members to signal `!here` ☐ allow leaders to `!lobby`
+- [ ] allow anyone to `!join` the caravan, optionally with guests
+- [ ] warn when the attendance nears 20 for any individual gym
+- [ ] allow caravan members to restrict their attendance to partial routes
+- [ ] when the caravan is active, allow members to signal `!here`
+- [ ] allow leaders to `!lobby`
-☐ allow members to query the `!here` statuses with `!list`
+- [ ] allow members to query the `!here` statuses with `!list`

-☐ allow leaders to register start/stop times
+- [ ] allow leaders to register start/stop times
-☐ notify members one hour prior to the caravan starting of the start time and starting location ☐ automatically start/stop the caravan at the expected times
+- [ ] notify members one hour prior to the caravan starting of the start time and starting location
+- [ ] automatically start/stop the caravan at the expected times

-☐ Docker Compose runner
+- [ ] Docker Compose runner

 ### Notes